Walk with You

 "Walk with You" is a song by Ringo Starr, released as a single from his 2010 studio album Y Not.
-It features fellow former Beatle Paul McCartney on backing vocals.
+It features fellow former Beatle Paul McCartney on backing vocals and bass.
 The track was not originally conceived as a collaboration with McCartney, who originally only planned to play bass on "Peace Dream."

 The song was also used as Starr's entry on the iTunes exclusive 4-track Beatles EP 4: John Paul George Ringo, released in 2014.

 Composition

 In a promotional video, Starr said that "Walk with You" was originally intended to be a "gospelly" song.
 Starr called Van Dyke Parks and asked him to collaborate on writing a "God song," but Parks said he did not write about God.
 They reworked the melody and completed the track as a song about the power of friendship.
 During the recording of "Peace Dream," Starr played Paul McCartney several tracks he had completed for Y Not.
 McCartney developed the "trailing" duet in the melody of "Walk with You."